 The General and Administration Division, located in the general business office at Lake Conroe, consists of professional, technical, accounting, administrative and support staff working under the direction of the General Manager.
-The General and Administration Division provides management and support services to the SJRA's five operating divisions, Region H and Bear Branch and their time and salary and benefit costs are allocated to each division based on time worked.
+The General and Administration Division provides management and support services to the SJRA's five operating divisions, time, salary, and benefit costs are allocated to each division based on time worked and full-time equivalents (FTEs).
 The majority of the growth occurring during and after 2010 (see Number of Employees by Division, pages 92-93) was directly related to the planning and implementation of a groundwater reduction program in response to regulations adopted by the Lone Star Groundwater Conservation District.
-The Authority now performs in-house services that were not provided in 2010.
+The Authority now performs in-house services that were not provided in 2011.